eugenia1984/english/glossary.md

 - **Comply with** means to act according to a rule, order, or request.
 Usually comply is followed by with.
 For example, to comply with indicates what needs to be followed.
 For example, ``Companies must comply with environmental regulations means businesses must follow rules about protecting the environment``.

+- **consistency** refers to the quality of always behaving or performing in a similar way, or of always happening in a similar way.
+It's often used to describe regular habits or behaviors.
+For example: ``Her consistency in studying every day led to great results``.

 - **contactless**: usually describes a type of technology where you don't need to physically touch or swipe something.

 - **contribute**: means to give or add something, such as ideas, effort, or resources, to a cause, project, or group in order to help achieve a common goal.
 In a technological context, this could look like: She contributes code to the open-source project every week.
 We contribute our technical skills to develop the app. **contributing** involves adding something to a project,